nidium/Nidium/README.md

 nidium also ships with its own layout engine.
 That is, every element has its own memory buffer (retained mode), pretty similar to HTML elements.

 The layout engine allows several "layout" operations to be made on each element (relative position, opacity, drag'n'drop, margin, scrolling, overflow, and so on).

+It also implements a simple HTML DOM compatility layer and is recently able to run various MVVM framework like [Vue.js](https://github.com/vuejs/vue) and probably [React](https://github.com/facebook/react) with little to no effort.

 ## Network and event loop